 Move On offers fixed rate divorce mediation in Perth, from around $1,250 per person (depending on the complexity of the issues), you know what you’re in for and can begin the divorce mediation process with confidence.

 This investment is a tiny fraction of the legal fees charged in the Family Law system when getting a divorce – where a standard divorce case going to trial could easily cost each party over $50,000 and might take as long as 3 years to get resolved.

 We do not charge for time spent on your matters (like most lawyers do).
 We focus on getting you results quickly, not drawing out the mediation process.

-See all the details about divorce mediation fees here.
+See all the details about our family mediation fees now.

 WE DON’T WASTE YOUR TIME

 We discuss matters confidentially with all parties to determine whether family mediation is appropriate.
-We work through the issues and outcomes you want and then have a formal divorce mediation session which might take the best part of a day.
+We work through the issues and outcomes you want and then have a formal family dispute resolution session which might take the best part of a day.

 LET’S TAKE THE STRESS OUT OF IT

 You discuss and resolve the real issues in a safe environment.
 The emphasis is on mutually acceptable outcomes.
-The divorce mediation process avoids legal arguments and encourages positive discussions, not family disputes focusing on past conflicts.
+The family mediation process avoids legal arguments and encourages positive discussions, not family disputes focusing on past conflicts.